How to Make, Manage, and Sign Contracts in Confluence

 Using Confluence pages to make and work on contracts

 Confluence is an intuitive, user-friendly platform for creating and collaborating on documents.
-It comes with many of the features you’d expect from a word processor, such as basic text formatting and the ability to change text color and alignment, and add images, links, and bullet points.
-Most importantly for contracts, you can do live collaborative editing like in Google Docs or make suggestions as to changes using inline comments.
+It comes with many of the features you’d expect from a word processor, such as basic text formatting and the ability to change text color and alignment and add images, links, and bullet points.
+Most importantly, for contracts, you can do live collaborative editing like in Google Docs or make suggestions for changes using inline comments.

 However, Confluence has more in common with website builders like WordPress than it does with traditional text editors like Word, largely because of its content options, pre-formatting, and levels of automation.

 Confluence pages come with optional macros that let you pull in all kinds of dynamic content.
 For example, if you insert the Table of Contents macro, this will list all the headings on your page as clickable links.
 This is useful for finding a term of an agreement quickly, particularly if it’s long.
 The Roadmap Planner macro lets you insert a visual representation of a timeline, so for an SOW, this could be a project timeline or a representation of project phases.
 The task reports macro is used to track progress on open action items on a page, so this could be used to track outstanding changes to a contract.

 Unlike most word processors, Confluence pages come pre-formatted.
 It deliberately doesn’t give you options for paragraphing and line spacing, nor font type and size aside from the paragraph and heading text types.
 These might be seen as limitations, but it’s because it’s designed to be a company-wide documentation repository, with all the documents contained therein having a similar look and feel.
 Heaven forbid you have someone doing all their documentation double-spaced in Times New Roman and another writing everything single-spaced in Comic Sans. shiver